gradle/ge-export/README.md

 # Summary

-This project demonstrate the Extract-Transform-Load (ETL) of data obtained from Gradle Enteprise Export API.
+This project demonstrate the Extract-Transform-Load (ETL) of data obtained from the Gradle Enteprise Export API.

 # Motivation